evanchang1217/Soft-actor-critic-dynamic-pricing/README.md

 - Interactive dashboard powered by Chart.js
 - CPI and reward trend tracking for economic stability analysis

-> Note: This project is designed to run on localhost.
+> Note: This project is designed to run locally on `localhost`.
+Dashboard screenshots are included in the project poster.